harshavardhana/s3www/README.md

 - [License](#license)

 <!-- markdown-toc end -->
+## Features
+- Automatic credentials rotation when deployed on AWS EC2, ECS or EKS services for your AWS S3 buckets - yay! 🔒😍
+- Automatic certs renewal for your DOMAIN along with OCSP stapling, full suite of ACME features, HTTP->HTTPS redirection (all thanks to [certmagic](github.com/caddyserver/certmagic)).

 ## Install
 Released binaries are available [here](https://github.com/harshavardhana/s3www/releases), or you can compile yourself from source.